 - Offer mentees a variety of other opportunities such as reviewing resumes or cover letters, hosting students for job shadowing, sharing invitations to events, doing mock interviews, and having email exchanges on class assignments, for example.

 - If possible, participate in an online Skype small-group seminar and/or campus visit with students about your career, community involvement, and ideas.

 - If possible, meet the mentor(s) for an informational interview.

 - Exchange and discuss your resume with your mentor.

 - Create a LinkedIn Profile & visit the XPD (Experiential & Professional Development) office.

-- Participate in the spring wrap-up dinner and debriefing session.
+- Participate in the spring wrap-up reception and workshops.